temporalio/temporal-learning/docs/tutorials/python/subscriptions/index.md

 In this tutorial, the Client is connecting to `localhost:7223` and the Namespace name is set to the default name.

-The [Worker](https://python.temporal.io/temporalio.worker.Worker.html) process the Workflow and Activities.
+The [Worker](https://python.temporal.io/temporalio.worker.Worker.html) processes the Workflow and Activities.
 Once created, Workers can be run and shutdown explicitly with `run` or `shutdown`.

 A Task Queue is required for a Worker.